 The Bylaws provide that the Board of Directors consists of nine directors.
 The Board is divided into three classes with each class constituting one-third of the total number of directors.
 Each class serves a three-year term and each director holds such office until his or her successor is duly elected and qualifies.
-The present term for the Class One directors expires at the Annual Meeting, and the present terms for the Class Two and Class Three directors expire at the annual meetings of stockholders to be held in 2005 and 2006, respectively.
-On October 8, 2003, Diana M. Laing was elected as a director by the Board to replace Theodore Hochstim who died in May of 2003.
-Mr. Hochstim was a Class Two director.
-The Company's Charter provides that a director elected by the remaining directors shall hold office until the next annual meeting of stockholders, at which time the stockholders shall elect a director to hold office for the balance of the term then remaining.
+The present term for the Class Two directors expires at the Annual Meeting, and the present terms for the Class Three and Class One directors expire at the annual meetings of stockholders to be held in 2006 and 2007, respectively.

-The three Class One directors will be elected at the Annual Meeting to hold office until the annual meeting of stockholders in 2007 and until their respective successors are duly elected and qualify.
-In accordance with the Company's Charter, Ms. Laing will be elected at the Annual Meeting to hold office until the annual meeting of stockholders in 2005 and until her successor is duly elected and qualifies.
-The Board of Directors, based on the recommendations of the Nominating and Corporate Governance Committee, has nominated Edward C. Coppola, Fred S. Hubbell and Dr. William Sexton to continue to serve as Class One directors of the Company and Diana M. Laing to continue to serve as a Class Two director of the Company (the "Nominees").
-Ms. Laing was recommended to the Nominating and Corporate Governance Committee by Thomas O'Hern, the Company's Chief Financial Officer.
+The three Class Two directors, if elected at the Annual Meeting, will hold office until the annual meeting of stockholders in 2008 and until their respective successors are duly elected and qualify.
+The Board of Directors, based on the recommendations of the Nominating and Corporate Governance Committee, has nominated Dana K. Anderson, Diana M. Laing and Stanley A. Moore to continue to serve as Class Two directors of the Company (the "Nominees").